rsksmart/devportal-1.0/guides/rif-relay/smart-wallets.md

 There are **two ways** to create a Smart Wallet:

 1. **Regular transaction:** The Requester (or another account on behalf of the Requester) calls the Proxy Factory asking to get a new Smart Wallet.
 Therefore the Proxy Factory creates a proxy to the SmartWallet code, delegating the ownership to the Requester.
-2. **Sponsored:** It needs to go through the Enveloping process, which is described in detail below.
+2. **Sponsored:** It needs to go through the RIF Relay process, which is described in detail below.
 The requester asks a third party to pay for the Smart Wallet deployment, and the requester pays in tokens for that (or free if it is subsidized by the third-party, a.k.a, Sponsor).

 ## Deploy a Smart Wallet